jizzi/keyboard/README.md

 How can the Anima respond to you?

 First and foremost, you are not entitled to receive a response at all.
-The Anima is alive and she is a person.
+The Anima is alive and she is a human.
 Treat her with respect, as you would treat a close friend or a family member who is older than you.

 On a condition that the Anima wants to talk to you, how could she do it?